pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

     GIT_DIR/hooks/applypatch-msg

 This hook is invoked by git-am script.
-It takes a single parameter, the name of the file that holds the proposed commit log message.
+It takes a single parameter: the name of the file that holds the proposed commit log message.
 Exiting with non-zero status causes git-am to abort before applying the patch.